Google’s recent updates and how they impact international SEO

 We recommend checking that you aren’t using the NOINDEX rule on any of the international websites you have live, as robots.txt files can differ from country to country.

 Google makes tiny changes to their algorithm every day, but these are some of the larger items which have launched recently.
-If you need any help following changes to the algorithm and want to find out how Oban can help you, click here.
+If you need any help following changes to the algorithm and want to find out how Oban can help you, click here to contact us today.

 Emily Mace | Head of SEO, Oban International